Projected Bayesian Spatial Factor Models: Real Data Analysis

-This application highlights several key advantages of the proposed BSF model.
-First, the explicit modeling of spatial dependence through latent factors allows BSF to effectively capture and represent smooth spatial patterns inherent in the tissue architecture (Figure~\ref{fig:jasa_fivepanel}~(n-s)).
+This application highlights several key advantages of the proposed PBSF model.
+First, the explicit modelling of spatial dependence through latent factors allows PBSF to effectively capture and represent smooth spatial patterns inherent in the tissue architecture (Fig~\ref{fig:jasa_fivepanel}~(n-s)).
 This spatial smoothing contributes to denoising the expression data, facilitating the identification of biologically relevant domains.
 Second, the resulting low-dimensional embeddings and estimated spatial effects ($\bF\bLambda$) provide interpretable summaries of complex ST data.
-Compared to PCA, the BSF embeddings lead to more spatially coherent clusters (Figure~\ref{fig:jasa_fivepanel}~(c)~vs~\ref{fig:jasa_fivepanel}~(f)).
-While graph-based methods like STAGATE and GraphST also produce structured clusters, BSF offers the additional benefits of a generative model, including posterior inference and the direct estimation of spatially varying gene contributions (Figure~\ref{fig:jasa_fivepanel}~(g)).
-The ability to identify marker genes based on modeled spatial effects, rather than just overall expression levels, provides a powerful tool for interpreting the biological significance of the discovered spatial domains.
+Compared to PCA, the PBSF embeddings lead to more spatially coherent clusters (Fig~\ref{fig:jasa_fivepanel}~(c)~vs~\ref{fig:jasa_fivepanel}~(f)).
+While graph-based methods like STAGATE and GraphST also produce structured clusters, PBSF offers the additional benefits of a generative model, including posterior inference and the direct estimation of spatially varying gene contributions (Fig~\ref{fig:jasa_fivepanel}~(g)).
+The ability to identify marker genes based on modelled spatial effects, rather than just overall expression levels, provides a powerful tool for interpreting the biological significance of the discovered spatial domains.
 Thirdly, its probabilistic nature provides a principled framework for uncertainty quantification.
 The model can provide full posterior distributions not only for the spatial effects of specific genes within identified clusters but also for factor loadings and other model parameters, allowing for the potential incorporation of prior information and offering richer insights than point estimates alone.
 Computationally, on a MacBook Pro (M2 Max chip, no NVIDIA GPU), STAGATE required 1 hour 35 minutes and GraphST 3 hours 36 minutes.
-The BSF MCMC (1000 iterations) completed in 5 hours 8 minutes.
+The PBSF MCMC (1000 iterations) completed in 5 hours 8 minutes.
 However, convergence diagnostics suggest the MCMC chain could potentially have been terminated earlier with satisfactory ESS.
 Although MCMC-based inference is more computationally intensive, the runtime remains manageable for datasets of this scale.
-The substantial benefits in model interpretability, principled uncertainty quantification, and direct spatial dependency modeling justify the computational investment.
+The substantial benefits in model interpretability, principled uncertainty quantification, and direct spatial dependency modelling justify the computational investment.